 Construction

-The Pagoda itself has been rebuilt almost entirely with solid wood, the heavy beams rich in patina and history.
+Craftsmen have rebuilt the pagoda almost entirely from solid wood, with heavy beams rich in patina and history.
 In the inner sanctum is the ornate altar and the more rustic pews for the devotees.
 Lovingly cared for by several live-in penitents, this is very much a vibrant place of worship and contemplation.
 While visitors are welcome, it is mandatory you remove your shoes before entering the temple itself, to dress appropriately for such a revered place of worship and in the grounds itself, refrain from swearing and/or raucous discussions.

-The original construction of a watchtower for the nearby Hoa Lua Citadel was completed in 1091, built on top the highest point of Duc Thuy Son.
-Aside from the aesthetics, the natural limestone outcrop overlooks the junction of the important Van and Day Rivers, the gateway to Ninh Binh and Hua Lu.
+Builders completed the original watchtower for the nearby Hoa Lua Citadel in 1091, constructing it on the highest point of Duc Thuy Son.
+Aside from the aesthetics, the natural limestone outcrop overlooks the junction of the important Van and Day Rivers, the gateway to Ninh Binh and Hoa Lu.
 Duc Thuy Son’s 100m height gives panoramic views of the surrounding area and was of great strategic importance for the early defenders.
-A small pagoda style seating area still in place is believed to incorporate at least parts of the original stone floor from that time.
+A small pagoda style seating area still in place is believed to incorporate at least parts of the original stone floor from a millennia ago.

 Poetry Mountain

-Duc Thuy Son is also often referred to as the “Poetry Mountain”, visited by many famous Vietnamese poets throughout the centuries.
-So taken by the natural beauty of the spot, their creations were inscribed into the living rock.
+Many famous Vietnamese poets have visited Duc Thuy Son, often called the “Poetry Mountain.”
+So inspired by the natural beauty of the spot, they inscribed their creations into the living rock.
 As you climb the 100 or so steps to the summit, you can still see the remains of some of these poems, mostly in Sino script as Dai Viet did not have its own written language until much later in the day.

 As the threats from China grew less and the capitol of the new nation moved north to Thang Long (Hanoi), the site gradually fell into disrepair.
-Rediscovered in the 13th Century by the Tran Dynasty monk Tri Nhu, the original tower was rebuilt, this time to guard against the incursions from the emerging Mongol (Yuan) empire and other South China invaders.
+In the 13th century, the Tran Dynasty monk Tri Nhu rediscovered the original tower and rebuilt it to guard against incursions from the emerging Mongol (Yuan) Empire and other invaders from South China..

 The previously mentioned politician, poet, historian, and scholar Truong Han Sieu served under four of the Tran Dynasty kings.
 “Discovering” the outcrop, he took a great affection for the place and renamed it Duc Thuy Son (Duc Thuy Mountain).
-He visited often and it is said that this single mountain was the inspiration for many of his most famous works, one of which still remains, etched into the rock near the summit shade house.
+He often visited the mountain , which is said to have inspired many of his most famous works – one of which still remains, etched into the rock near the summit shade house.

 Successive generations went on to build a temple to one side of the mountain to honour and worship the revered figure.
-As Truong Han Sieu, the temple was constructed in his preferred Confucian manner.
+As Truong Han Sieu was a Confucian scholar, the temple was constructed in his preferred Confucian manner.

 Buddhism